Image: Time Consuming Tick Tock

 Interview by Arnold van der Walt

 South African producer, Kyle Watson, has been one of the biggest rising stars of the electronic music scene in recent years.
 He recently released his ‘Into The Morning’ album, containing tracks that sees the dynamic producer flex his muscles by combining a host of different styles on a single record.
 Currently signed to German house label, This Ain’t Bristol, Kyle Watson’s latest record has seen critical acclaim across the board.
 He has performed on some of the biggest stages around the globe including sets at esteemed festivals like Dirty Campout, Lollapalooza, Electric Forest, CRSSD, Kaballah, and ULTRA, just to name a few.
 His rise in fame has seen him remix some of dance music’s biggest acts such as Rudimental, ZHU, Oliver Heldens, Justin Martin and Malaa.
-He recently finished a tour of the United States of America, before heading back to his home country of South Africa.
-Soon after he’ll be embarking on a tour to Fiji, taking his music to fans across the globe as everyone can appreciate his bass-driven house style.
+He recently finished his fourth tour of the United States, before heading back to his home country of South Africa.
+In December he’ll be embarking on a tour to Australasia, taking his music to fans across the globe as everyone can appreciate his bass-driven house style.

 It’s clear that Kyle Watson has a special place in fans’ hearts no matter where they’re from.
 His latest album ‘Into The Morning’ will have you dancing into the morning as each track feels stronger than the last.
 Experimenting with his own sound, Kyle Watson truly shines on his latest record, delivering one of the most eclectic sounds in house music today.